We have changed the way we do Game Time!

 Become a Game TIme Youth Leader

-Each year young people aged 14-16 take the lead, as peer leaders, supporting Game Time to ensure every child matters and is engaged in the programme.
+Each year young people aged 13-18 take the lead, as peer mentors, supporting our Game Time project to ensure every child matters and is engaged in the programme.

 |